Hi, I'm Rachel

 I'm the founder of Rebel In Progress, a platform leading the modern generation of RebDev (Rebel Development) for professional talent.
 I disrupt the traditional professional development space to bring rebellion to the core of your workforce's skillset.
 It's my mission to socialise rebellion as an asset for workers in order for companies to leverage this untapped resource and use it as a competitive advantage.

-From over six and a half years working in the corporate world, I saw first-hand the problems organisations face when trying to train and support talent, especially female talent.
+From over six and a half years working in the corporate world, I saw first-hand the problems organisations face when trying to train and support talent.
 I spent five-plus years at top-tier banks within the Financial Crime Compliance sphere predominately between Canary Wharf and the City of London, working on global investigations, conducting risk assessments and facilitating training and formal workshops to staff members of all levels.

 In my experience, I spotted reoccurring themes; inexperienced and/or underconfident staff were less likely to take risks, be creative and experiment.
 There was a tendency to play it safe for worry of getting it wrong or fear of criticism.
 Any fresh ideas would be shared privately and away from a wider audience, minimising their contributions and collaborations.